-The Estes Park Gun & Archery Club is open to the public.
+The Estes Park Gun & Archery Club is open to the public

-We serve the greater Estes valley and nearby cities.
+serving the greater Estes valley and nearby cities.

 Access is through a combination locked gate.
 The range offers pistol, rifle and archery venues.
 Safety protocol and range officer duties are self-managed by members while they use the range.
 Click here for a Map.
-The exact instructions for using the outdoor range are here.
+Outdoor range rules/instructions are here.

 Shooting is allowed for Archery, Centerfire Pistol, & Rimfire Pistol or Rifle.
 The Indoor Range is open to Club Members and the public.
 A daily fee is charged for indoor range use.

 The hours for the Indoor Range are listed below:

 The Indoor Range is now open with COVID-19 rules

 - Shooting - First Tuesday of quarter (Feb, May, Sep, Dec) - Defensive Pistol Skills Review

 5:15 pm - 6:45 pm